Discrimination and Harassment Grievances

 Compliance and Civil Rights (CCR) is WSU’s central intake and referral office for discrimination and harassment-based violence complaints from students, staff, faculty, and visitors or guests.
 CCR collaborates with other university offices that receive and address complaints and problems in educational environments and workplaces throughout the university.
 There are multiple options to individuals with concerns of discrimination and harassment.
 CCR can meet with you to discuss supportive measures, resolution options, and formal grievance procedures, as well as other confidential and non-confidential resources available to you.
 CCR can investigate formal complaints of discrimination and harassment.

-CCR investigates complaints, facilitates resolutions, and facilitates supportive measures for concerns that implicate the following policy:
+CCR investigates complaints, facilitates resolutions, and facilitates supportive measures for concerns that implicate the WSU Policy Prohibiting Discrimination and Harassment, utilizing specific procedural guidelines.
+To learn more about this policy and procedure, please visit the links below:

 To learn more about grievance procedures, supportive measures, and options available to you, contact CCR for an intake consultation: ccr@wsu.edu, 509-335-8288, French Administration Building Room 225.
 Interpretive services and accommodations are available upon request.